-Space-junk sleuths track to Eastern Washington the rocket chunks that lit up the sky in March
+After fireballs streaked across sky, space-junk sleuths got busy — and hit the jackpot in Washington

 But that unit tracks only objects in orbit, said Space Force spokesperson Meaghan Dorroh, and “if they fall to the ground … it’s no longer the responsibility of Space Control to track them.”

-She said Federal Emergency Management Agency would be responsible for the recovery of such objects.
+She said the Federal Emergency Management Agency would be responsible for the recovery of such objects.

 But at FEMA, a spokesperson said it “has not received a request for assistance from the state,” adding, “FEMA does not recover debris.”